kkan0615/kkan0615.github.io/_posts/2022-09-03-react-typescript-web-worker.md

 ### Note
 - postMessage() function in page sends message to background (worker).
 - Because of builder, the developers can just import file and put in the Worker class constructor parameter.
+- Developers need to destroy Worker for saving memory

 # Refs
 - https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers